-Self-Cannibalism (Autosarcophagy) in Psychosis: A Case ReportLibbon, Randi MD*; Hamalian, Gareen MD, MPH*†; Yager, Joel MD*Journal of Nervous & Mental Disease: February 2015 - Volume 203 - Issue 2 - p 152–153 doi: 10.1097/NMD.0000000000000252 Brief Reports Abstract Author Information Only nine previous cases of self- or auto-cannibalism (autosarcophagy) have previously been reported in the literature.
+Self-Cannibalism (Autosarcophagy) in Psychosis: A Case ReportLibbon, Randi MD*; Hamalian, Gareen MD, MPH*†; Yager, Joel MD*The Journal of Nervous and Mental Disease: February 2015 - Volume 203 - Issue 2 - p 152–153 doi: 10.1097/NMD.0000000000000252 Brief Reports Abstract Author Information Only nine previous cases of self- or auto-cannibalism (autosarcophagy) have previously been reported in the literature.
 Here, we report a 29-year-old man with psychosis and a history of polysubstance use who presented after his second attempt to self-cannibalize.
 This case raises questions about the underlying causes and dynamics of self-cannibalism in psychiatric illness and its relation to other types of self-harm behavior. *Department of Psychiatry, University of Colorado School of Medicine, Aurora; and †Denver Health Hospital, Colorado.
 Send reprint requests to Randi Libbon, MD, Department of Psychiatry, University of Colorado School of Medicine, 13001 East 17th Place, Building 500, Room E2322, Mail stop F546, Aurora, CO 80045.
 E-mail: Randi.email@example.com or firstname.lastname@example.org.
 Copyright © 2015 Wolters Kluwer Health, Inc. All rights reserved.